 After San Francisco, we rejoined Highway 1 at Jenner for a drive along the Pacific Coast Highway that rivals the one at Big Sur, in our opinion.
-By the time we reached this beautiful area, we were really ready to Relax in Medocino.
+By the time we reached Mendocino, we were really ready to relax at Seal Rock Inn.

 After driving from Mendocino through Armstrong Woods, we headed to Sonoma’s Russian River Valley for a luxury stay that we’ll never forget.
-Read more about our experience by clicking on Appreciate Sonoma.
+Read more about our experience by clicking on Staying at the Farmhouse Inn.

 Southern California Roadtripping

 Although more congested, Highway 1 on the Souther California coast is still worth exploring.
 Check out our roadtripping ideas from San Diego to Santa Barbara and beyond.